Puzur-Inshushinak: Death

 His achievements were not long-lasting, for after his death the linear script fell into disuse, and Susa was overrun by the Third dynasty of Ur under Ur-Nammu and his son Shulgi.
 Ur had held control over Susa after the demise of Puzur-Inshushinak, and they built numerous buildings and temples there.
 This control was continued by Shulgi as shown by his numerous dedications in the city-state.
 He also engaged in marital alliances, by marrying his daughters to rulers of eastern territories, such as Anshan, Marhashi and Bashime.
-Concomitantly, Elam fell under control of the Shimashki dynasty (also Elamite of origin).
+Subsequently, Elam fell under control of the Shimashki dynasty.

 Attestations

 Statue of Puzur-Inshushinak

 The bottom part of a statue, probably representing Puzur-Inshushinak himself, is visible in the Louvre Museum, Sb 55.
 The statue lists the numerous victories of Puzur-Inshushinak over neighbouring territories, and particularly mentions the submission of the king of Shimashki who "kissed his feet".